evcastelani/LiGA.jl/docs/index.md

 It's important a previous contact with Geometric Algebra in theoretical aspects.
  In this sense, we recommend the following references:

-1.Christian Perwass, *Geometric Algebra with Applications in Engineering*, Springer Series in Geometry and Computing, 2009.
+- Christian Perwass, *Geometric Algebra with Applications in Engineering*, Springer Series in Geometry and Computing, 2009.

-2.Valter Soares Camargo, *Conformal Geometric Algebra and Distance Geometry*, (Doctoral Thesis).
+- Valter Soares Camargo, *Conformal Geometric Algebra and Distance Geometry*, (Doctoral Thesis).
 IMECC-UNICAMP, 2015.